THE BEST ANIMAL PARKS IN SYDNEY

 How: Take the train from Central or Town Hall to Blacktown, then either jump in a taxi or catch the Busway 725 bus No.725 from the station.
 It’s about a 10 minute trip from the station to the park.

 Sea Life Aquarium Sydney

-Sea Life is home to 13000 marine animals, including two dugongs, Pig and Wuru, who were rescued off the coast of Queensland; there are only 5 in captivity in the world, and they are fantastic to see.
-The Aquarium has an excellent dugong website you can check out if you want to learn more about them.
+Sea Life is home to 13000 marine animals, including two dugongs, Pig and Wuru, who were rescued off the coast of Queensland; there are only five in captivity in the world, and they are fantastic to see.
+The aquarium has an excellent dugong website you can check out if you want to learn more about them.

-Another highlight was the glass viewing tunnels where the water – and the fish – are all around you.
+Another highlight is the glass viewing tunnels where the water – and the fish – are all around you.
 The stingrays are my favourite, so graceful as they glide above you.
-I also really like the fairy penguins.
-There are regular talks including a shark feeding at 11 am every day.

 The newest attraction, which I have not seen yet, is the Penguin expedition ride that allows you to get up close to King and Gentoo Penguins.